emutos/manual/usermanual/docs/index.md

 - How much main memory was found.

-- An enumeration of the floppy drives (A and B) and hard drives found.
+- An enumeration of the floppy drives (A and B) and hard drive partitions found.

-- The time and date of the boot.
+- The time and date of the boot if EmuTOS finds a real-time clock.
+If no real-time clock is found, a bogus time and date will be shown in reverse video.

 - Some useful functions:

-    - Hold a control key down to bypass the ``c:\auto`` directory and installing accessories accessories.
+    - Hold a control key down to bypass the ``C:\AUTO`` directory and installing accessories.
 This is useful for debugging complicated boot sequences.

     - Hold down an Alternate key to bypass booting from a hard drive.
 This would allow booting from a floppy drive if one is present, or from ROM.

-    - To boot from any drive, hold down its letter.
-For example, to boot from I: hold down the i key.
+    - To boot from any drive, press its letter.
+For example, to boot from I: press the i key.
 This allows for different custom setups.

-    - Hold the escape key down to bypass the desktop and go directly to [EmuCON](#emucon).
+    - Press the escape key to bypass the desktop and go directly to [EmuCON](#emucon).
 This might also be useful for recovering from a boot sequence gone wrong.

 The rest of that screen shot is from the Hatari emulator, so it is not documented here.

 ## EmuCON

+(More to come!)

+EmuCON is not provided in 192K ROMS.

 ## Reporting Bugs